EC-Earth/ece2cmor3/README.md

 ```shell
 python setup.py install
 ```
 to install the python wrapper in your python environment.
 Finally run
 ```shell
 pip install requirements.txt
 ```
 to install the remaining dependencies

-## Usage:
-See the scripts in the examples folder.

 ## Design:

 The package consists for 2 main modules, ifs2cmor and nemo2cmor.
 The main api module ece2cmorlib calls initialization and processing functions in these ocean and atmosphere specific codes.
 The full workload is divided into tasks, which consist of a source (an IFS grib code or NEMO parameter id) and a target (a cmor3 CMIP6 table entry).
-The tasks are constructed by the Fortran namelist legacy loader (namloader.py) or by the new json-loader (to be constructed).
+The tasks are constructed by the Fortran namelist legacy loader (namloader.py) or by the new json-loader (default).
 The working is similar to the previous ece2cmor tool: the loader reads parameter tables and creates tasks as it receives a dictionary of desired targets from the caller script.

 At execution, the nemo2cmor module searches for the sources in the NEMO output files and streams the data to cmor to rewrite it according to CMIP6 conventions.
 For the IFS component, the module first performs the necessary post-processing steps, creating a list of intermediate netcdf files that contain time-averaged selections of the data.
 Special treatment such as unit conversions and post-processing formulas are attached to the tasks as attributes, as well as the file path in which the source data resides.